 Seven groundwater monitoring bores are located beyond the landfill footprint - above and down gradient to provide a full environmental comparison.
 These are sampled and independently analysed twice a year.

-To date there has never been any indication that the landfill liner has been compromised.
-However, controls are in place to be able to collect any contaminated underdrainage water and direct it to the leachate collection system if necessary to prevents escaping into the environment.
+Controls are in place to be able to collect any contaminated underdrainage water and direct it to the leachate collection system if necessary to prevents escaping into the environment.

 Surface water that flows out of the quarry is monitored continuously.
 Continuous water quality and flow sensors take measurements more than once a second for parameters such as:

 This continuous data is valuable and is used to show the impact of rainfall events on water quality.
 More importantly this water quality monitoring allows AB Lime to pick up any unusual results or patterns as they occur in real time and address any issues immediately.